mlscunizik/Build-Bootcamp/Week_1/0_week1.md

 ## Exercise 📝

-If there's as assignment for a topic, the link to the assignment in Github Classroom will be provided.
+Go to [Assessments](./assessment.md) to see your assessment for the week.

 ## How to Submit :paperclip:

-Go to the [Github Classroom](https://classroom.github.com) for this Bootcamp and submit the specific assignment assigned for each topic as required by your tutuor.
+Go to the [Github Classroom](https://classroom.github.com/a/QNqx1v7q) for Week 1 and submit your assignment.

 ## Module Completion ✅